Skip to content

 3. Checking only special cases

 For example, when reading in a floating-point number to just type in integers.
-Or when solving the quadratic equation a*x*x + b*x + c = 0 to make b or c equal to zero.
+Or when solving the quadratic equation a*x*x + b*x + c = 0 to make b or c equal to zero, or a equal to one.
 There are a number of errors that won't get caught in this case, for example forgetting the initial minus sign in "-b + sqrt(b*b - 4.0*a*c)".

 4. Failing to check special cases